 Step 6) Mordant the Wool.

-- To mordant the wool, put the skeins that you have already rinsed in a large pot with enough water to completely cover all the wool.
+To mordant the wool, put the skeins that you have already rinsed in a large pot with enough water to completely cover all the wool.
 I’ve read that soft water works best, and that, if you don’t have soft water, you can put a spoonful of vinegar in to soften hard water.
+(Update: Since writing this, I have used hard water successfully for mordant my yarn without adding the vinegar, so I no longer add it to my water.)

 Step 7) Let the Wool Cool.